/ tool-comparisons / Coolify vs Railway for Solo Developers

 Key Differences

 Cost structure.
 This is the fundamental difference.
-Coolify is free software you run on your own server.
-A Hetzner CX22 costs EUR 3.79/month.
-So your total hosting cost for unlimited apps and databases is under $5/month.
-Railway charges $5/month base plus per-service compute, which typically totals $10-20/month for a full-stack app.
-Over a year, the savings with Coolify are significant.
+Coolify is free software you run on your own server, licensed Apache 2.0 with no feature gates or user limits.
+An entry-level Hetzner shared-vCPU VPS (2 vCPU, 4 GB RAM) runs in the rough range of EUR 4 to 8 per month after Hetzner's April 1, 2026 price increase, so confirm the current rate on the Hetzner pricing page before you budget.
+Your total hosting cost for unlimited apps and databases is whatever that one VPS costs.
+Railway charges $5/month base plus metered compute beyond the included $5 usage credit, which typically totals $10-20/month for a full-stack app.
+Over a year, the savings with Coolify are significant, with the caveat that you are also buying the ops work back yourself.

 Ops responsibility.
 Railway handles everything: server updates, security patches, backups, scaling, and monitoring.
 With Coolify, that's all on you.
 Server goes down at 3am?
 Your problem.
 Security vulnerability in the OS?
 You patch it.
 Database needs backups?
 You configure them.
 The cost savings come with real ops responsibility.